follow_along_with_video_below_to_see_how_to_install_our_site_as_web_app

 Biggest concern was the mitring, had no idea how successful it was going to be.
 Also when they were mitred this would remove the backing which left 6mm of clear glass on the edge.
 I was unsure what kind of finish this would leave.
 I knew one thing for sure tho, I couldn't afford there to be any leeching of adhesive or grout into that last 6mm

-I made the decision to put clear silicone in the last 6mm on the edge, theory being that it would stop grout and dirt ingress at the edges but also form a thin barrier between the glass to prevent the glass from actually touching.
+I made the decision to put clear Silicon in the last 6mm on the edge, theory being that it would stop grout and dirt ingress at the edges but also form a thin barrier between the glass to prevent the glass from actually touching.
 To me that seemed like the way to go, it was fragile enough without two glass edges coming together.
 Fortunately it actually seemed to work!
-Very messy job tho, adhesive on the wall, adhesive back buttered on tile with a large silicone bead on both pieces just before fixing then squeezing it all together without chipping the glass.
+Very messy job tho, adhesive on the wall, adhesive back buttered on tile with a large Silicon bead on both pieces just before fixing then squeezing it all together without chipping the glass.
 Believe me once mitred you only had to look at the edge funny for it to chip!

 The only adhesive that Original Style would recommend was Mapei's Keraquick and Latex Plus! oh joy!
 Hottest week of the year and I have to use this super quick setting adhesive with a material more delicate than tissue paper!